yangyangxu0/DeMT/README.md

 **Evaluation**

-- The boundary predictions are saved on the directory: ./logger/NYUD_xxx/version_x/edge_preds/ .
+- When the training is finished, the boundary predictions are saved in the following directory: ./logger/NYUD_xxx/version_x/edge_preds/ .
 - The evaluation of boundary detection use the MATLAB-based [SEISM](https://github.com/jponttuset/seism) repository to obtain the optimal-dataset-scale-F-measure (odsF) scores.

-##
+## Acknowledgement
+This repository is based [ATRC](https://github.com/brdav/atrc).